ruhanirabin/unattended-setup-script-debian/README.md

 # Automatic unattended security updates setup for ubuntu 22+ or debian 12+ - shell script

-A script that automates the process of setting up unattended security updates on Ubuntu 22.04 and newer versions.
-This script ensures your system stays secure by automatically installing important security updates.
+A script that automates the process of setting up unattended security updates on Ubuntu 22.04+/Debian 12+ and newer versions.
+This script ensures your system stays secure by **automatically installing important security updates**.

 ## What Does This Script Do?